 The chemical name of DEET is N,N-diethl-meta-toluamide and it is a derivative of toluene.
 Toluene is a paint thinner and adhesive solvent.
-Consequently it MELTS PLASTICS (including spectacles), synthetic fibres (nylon etcs.) and shrinks leather!
+Consequently it melts plastics, synthetic fibres and shrinks leather!

 Market research shows that over 100 million people use DEET-based insect repellents at least once a year.
 These repellents are available in the market in many forms, including sprays, lotions and creams.
 The percentage of DEET in these repellents is mostly around 10-20%, but the repellents used by the U.S. Army personnel, can contain up to 75% of the chemical.
 It was used extensively during WWII by the U.S. Army in the Philippines and Tropics.

 Mosquitoes detect you by smell of carbon dioxide, body heat and sweat emitted from your body.
 Repellents aromatic smell mask this odour and make it impossible for insects to detect you.